There’s something about the summer that begs you to rejuvenate.

 The same old, same old pieces can get played out (pun intended).

-If your child is getting serious about music, this is definitely the case for your young musician.
+And if your child is starting to get serious about music, this is definitely the case for your young musician.

 Sometimes you need a refreshing piece of music that’s completely different to remember why you love playing.